What is Acupuncture?

 -Stress -Smoking cessation -Fibromyalgia -Immune enhancement

--Insomnia -Weight loss -Shoulder and neck pain -Inflammatory conditions
+-Insomnia -Weight loss -Shoulder and neck -Inflammatory conditions

 -Cravings -Sciatica -Back pain and sciatica -Low energy